rajanguluri/rajanguluri.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm interested in how engineering systems work at the deepest levels, which steers me to do research in systems theory.
-My current research identifies situations where <strong>estimation, identification, and control</strong> problems in large-scale systems (e.g., power and mechanical systems) can be solved using data science methods with theoretical guarantees.
+**Research Interests**: I like to know how engineering systems work at the basic level.
+This steers me to do research in systems theory and statistics.
+My current research identifies situations where data science methods can address <strong>estimation, identification, and control</strong> problems in large-scale systems (e.g., power and mechanical systems).
 Situations:

 - estimation and control
-   - sparse state and input estimation in dynamical systems
+   - sparse state and input estimation in linear dynamical systems
-   - controllability of coarse dynamical systems
-   - structured system identification
+   - structured system identification in network systems
-   - structure learning in graphical models
+   - statistical inference in engineering graphical models
-   - attack design and detection in network systems
+   - secure networked cyber-physical systems
 - applications to power systems
    - parameter estimation in low-inertia systems
    - topology learning in distribution grids